Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-5.md

 After creating the index, create a document with `POST twitter-index/_doc/1`.

 ## 38-007 Creating elastic-model module
+@Document: indicates this class is a candidate for mapping to elasticsearch.

 ## 39-008 Creating elastic-config module
 ## 40-009 Creating elastic-index-client module
 ## 41-010 Using Elasticsearch repositories for indexing